 I'll admit openly that I have never really understood the need to watch sports.
 They are boring and just an excuse to yell for hours.
 (I have been forced to go to enough football games in my life, that I feel I have the right to make these bold statements.)
 But here in Chile, I am all about the experience.
 About a month ago I went to my first fútbol (soccer) game in Chile and I was hooked!
 It was such a new experience.
 Never before had I been to a sporting event with flares, barbed wire, and the national guard.
-I decided right then and there that I might have been judging sports a little too hard.
-Maybe there is something to it after all.

 There are two teams in Chile, el Colo Colo and La Universidad de Chile.
 I am a proud hincha (fan) of La U. see?